walmartlabs/concord-website/docs/plugins-v2/json-store.md

 - ${jsonStore.upsert(storeName, itemPath, data)}
 ```

-The `data` parameter must be a Java object.
-Only types that can be represented
+The `data` parameter must be a Java Map object.
-in JSON are supported: Java lists, maps, strings, numbers, boolean values, etc.

 If the `orgName` parameter is omitted the current organization is used.
 The task uses the current process' organization name if the `orgName` parameter